- Security Web Portal

 - We wish you interesting reading, and invite you to contact us, providing us with your feedback – comments, suggestions, and relevant data.
 We thank you in advance for your contributions.

-Albania, Bosnia and Herzegovina, Bulgaria, Croatia, Greece, Kosovo* (*This designation is without prejudice to positions on status, and is in line with UNSC 1244 and the ICJ Opinion on the Kosovo Declaration of Independence.), The Former Yugoslav Republic of Macedonia, Moldova, Montenegro, Romania, Serbia, Slovenia, and Turkey.
+Albania, Bosnia and Herzegovina, Bulgaria, Croatia, Greece, Kosovo* (*This designation is without prejudice to positions on status, and is in line with UNSC 1244 and the ICJ Opinion on the Kosovo Declaration of Independence.), Republic of North Macedonia, Moldova, Montenegro, Romania, Serbia, Slovenia, and Turkey.